-As we conclude our fifth week of classes since the start of this unprecedented school year, please enjoy this video message from Head of School Dr. Meera Viswanathan about opening days and the energy and promise that has infused our campus in Simsbury.
+Walker’s was successful in concluding the fall semester without any COVID cases on campus.
+Please enjoy this video message from Head of School Dr. Meera Viswanathan about opening days 2020 and the energy and promise that infused our campus in Simsbury.

-Classes began on campus and virtually on Wednesday, September 9.
-When students who have been learning online are able to join us in person on campus, the transition should be seamless.
-For students needing to make arrangements for a virtual learning period due to a delayed return to campus or for health-related or other reasons, please be in touch with Dean of Studies John Monagan +1-860-408-4221 or by email at firstname.lastname@example.org to discuss your unique situation.
+In-person classes resume on campus on Monday, February 15 for those taking classes here in Simsbury.
+For students needing to make arrangements to undertake virtual learning for health-related or other reasons, please be in touch with Dean of Studies John Monagan at +1-860-408-4221 or by email at email@example.com to discuss your unique situation.

 A hallmark of Walker’s is the closeness of our community, and one of the ways we live community is eating meals together.
 Our main goal this year is to provide for students to dine with one another while maintaining social distancing and, hence there have been changes to how our meals are served and distributed.
 We work closely with our dining partner, FLIK School Dining, on the delivery of dining services and planning for spaces in addition to Abra’s dining hall including a dining tent and other spaces such as dorm common spaces, classrooms, grab and go meals, individually delivered meals, and other take-away options.
 We still have on-campus faculty on hand in the dining spaces to assist students if needed and to create a more family-friendly dining experience.
 As always we will continue to accommodate those who have dietary restrictions.